awsdocs/amazon-s3-userguide/doc_source/ListingKeysUsingAPIs.md

 #### [ Ruby ]

 **SDK for Ruby**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/ruby/example_code/s3#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/ruby/example_code/s3#code-examples)\.

 ```